You’ve probably heard about the hidden executive job market, but do you really know what it is, why it exists, and how to take advantage of it?

 No one knows for sure how many executive jobs are hidden (or never advertised), but it’s estimated to be at least 80%.

 One reason could be that the company has a merger or acquisition pending, keeping them from announcing openings.

 One of the main reasons employers don’t advertise many of their executive jobs has to do with social recruiting.
 Sourcing and screening candidates online through social networks (especially LinkedIn) is more cost effective.
 It’s less time-consuming than posting openings online and reviewing thousands of resumes, many of which are submitted by unqualified candidates.

 Executive recruiters and employers find good-fit candidates by searching LinkedIn, for the most part, and other social networks, using relevant keywords.

 The perfect job for you may never be posted anywhere!
-It may only exist in the hidden job market.
+It may only exist in the hidden executive job market.